lostlevels/blog/content/posts/rollback.md

 ## Intro

-We will be making will be a simplified multiplayer clone of the arcade game, Mario Bros.
+We will be making a simplified multiplayer clone of the arcade game, Mario Bros.
 It will have no deaths and a single infinite level.
 It will have rollback networking and should provide a smooth experience for people even with higher latencies.

 ![Game Screenshot](/images/rollback-game-screenshot.png "Screenshot")